BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 If you cannot log in due to disk quota issues, contact the BPLIM Team for assistance.

 # Project Archival Policy

 Projects that remain **inactive for more than 2 years** will be archived automatically.
+A project is considered **inactive** if there are no logins to the external server, or no access to folders or files, under that project **and** no contact with the BPLIM Team about that project during this period.

 **What this means:**

 - Archived projects are no longer directly accessible on the server
 - All project data is preserved and can be restored
 - To reactivate an archived project, contact the **BPLIM Team** at <bplim@bportugal.pt>

 # Appendix